Search one, selected, or all databases offered by EBSCO through State of Colorado funding.

 - Free Book Notes – Book summaries and study guides for thousands of books, compiled from several major study guides.

 - No Fear Shakespeare – Shakespeare’s plays with page-by-page translation into modern English.
-More Shakespeare links.
+More Shakespeare help.

 - Poetry Foundation – Browse classic and contemporary works, by subject, style, period, or poet.
 More poetry links.